COUNCIL ON POSTSECONDARY EDUCATION

 After the pre-hearing conference, the hearing officer will convene and conduct a hearing pursuant to the Covered Entity’s Hearing Procedures.
-The hearing will be audio recorded.
-The audio recording will be made available to the parties for inspection and review on reasonable notice, including for use in preparing any subsequent appeal.
+The hearing will be recorded (audio or audiovisual) or transcribed.
+The recording or transcript will be made available to the parties for inspection and review on reasonable notice, including for use in preparing any subsequent appeal.

 The hearing will be conducted live, with simultaneous and contemporaneous participation by the parties and their advisors.
 By default, the hearing will be conducted with the hearing officer, the parties, the advisors, witnesses, and other necessary Covered Entity personnel together in the same physical location.
 However, upon request of either party, the parties will be separated into different rooms with technology enabling the parties to participate simultaneously and contemporaneously by video and audio.